Morphing tree drawings in a small 3D grid: Morphing through lifting paths

 \underline{The induction step:}

-By induction hypothesis before \lift{P} procedure all vertices of non-processed paths lie in X0Y plane.
-Internal vertices of the path $P$ can not lie in other non-processed paths than $P$ by definition of path decomposition.
-That means that after \lift{P} in which we move only processed paths, i.e. lifted subtrees, or internal vertices of the $P$, all vertices that lie on non-processed paths will still lie in X0Y plane. \end{itemize} \end{proof}
+By induction hypothesis before \lift{P} procedure all vertices of non-processed paths lie in the $XY_0$ plane.
+Internal vertices of the path $P$ can not lie in the other non-processed paths than $P$ by definition of path decomposition.
+That means that after \lift{P} in which we move only processed paths, i.e. lifted subtrees, or internal vertices of the $P$, all vertices that lie on non-processed paths will still lie in the $XY_0$ plane. \end{itemize} \end{proof}

 \begin{lemma} All morphing steps in the algorithm are integer. \end{lemma}

 \begin{proof} Let us prove this by induction on number of lifted paths.

 The base case is trivial.
 After the stretching morph all coordinates of all vertices are integer because the constant of stretching is integer and in the given drawing $\Gamma$ all vertices had integer coordinates.